BugraBarisOsma/java-crud-without-springDataRest/README.md

 * Added excel export (checkout service layer for detailed info)

+* Added Spring Security
+   - Username : user
+   - Password: will be generated when your run the code , it will appear in terminal

 * Added AOP Logging support

 * For database example you can use this section :